 What about systems?

-It’s vital that the software you use to support your business processes is GDPR compliant by the 25th May deadline.
+It’s vital that the software you use to support your business processes is GDPR compliant.
 If you are yet to select this type of software, then compliance should be a key element in your decision-making process.

 Where can I go for further information and help?

-There is a lot of information out there about the GDPR, but the following websites are a great place to start:
+There is a lot of information out there about the GDPR, but the following website is a great place to start: